 You may want to know how to get a 170 or 180 on the LSAT.
 You may be trying to go from a 150 to 180 or a 160 to a 170.
 Whatever gap you’re closing in on, a study schedule is a must.

-As you already know, the LSAT requires hours of preparation and intense study.
+As you already know, the LSAT requires hours of intense study.
 Especially if you are trying to beat a previous score, you need dedicated time to develop your reasoning, logic, and communication skills.

 If you need some guidance on how to structure an LSAT study schedule, and what timelines are optimal, here’s a month by month LSAT study plan you can use.

-Practice Extensively with Flashcards to Improve Speed
+Practice Extensively With Flashcards to Improve Speed

 LSAT flashcards aren’t about learning the facts.
 They are prompts that help you practice quick recall of LSAT concepts, vocabulary, and tools for solving problems.